Traffic and bid volume

-On this page you will find answers to frequently asked questions relating to display positions and click prices.
+On this page you will find answers to frequently asked questions about traffic volume and bids.

 Yandex.Direct click cost is not fixed; it is determined based on the results of an auction among advertisers.
 These auctions are held for every display.
-Every ad participates in the auction using a bid (i.e. the maximum amount that the advertiser is willing to pay for a click when Bid adjustments are factored in).
+Every ad participates in the auction by placing a bid (i.e. the maximum price that the advertiser is willing to pay for a click when Bid adjustments are factored in).
 More information about how the Yandex.Direct auction works.

 - I don't know how much to pay for a click

 - What should I pay attention to if I'm using manual bid management?

 - What is the minimum price on search?

 - Keyword priority displays instead of my bid